Josh Trank's Comic Book Film 'Fantastic Four' Could Have Been a Kitschy Splendor

 Stan Lee Cameo Corner

-Lee does not appear in the film, which I think is very telling.
+Lee does not appear in the film, which is very telling.
 That is 24 cameos in 38 films.

 Credits Scene(s)